Copyright questions related to scholarly publishing usually address one of the following issues:

 - What you can do with your own work, once it has been published.

+For information about negotiating publication agreements, see our guide on Managing Copyright & Negotiating Publishing Agreements.
 For other questions, including UC copyright policy and fair use in the classroom, see the University of California’s copyright education website.

 What you can do with the work of others